I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 The Mystery of the Gospel

-1 For this reason I, Paul, the prisoner of Christ Jesus on behalf of you Gentiles, 2 if indeed you have heard of the stewardship of that grace of God which was given to me for you, 3 by revelation the mystery was made known to me, I wrote briefly before.
-4 When you read it, you can perceive my understanding in the mystery of Christ, 5 which in other generations was not made known to mankind, as it has now been revealed to his holy apostles and prophets in the Spirit: 6 the Gentiles are joint heirs and members of the same body, and partakers of his promise in Christ Jesus through the Good News, 7 of which I was made a servant according to the gift of that grace of God which was given to me according to the working of his power.
+1 For this reason I, Paul, the prisoner of Christ Jesus on behalf of you Gentiles, 2 if indeed you have heard of the stewardship of God’s grace which was given to me for you, 3 the mystery was made known to me by revelation, that I wrote of briefly before.
+4 When you read it, you can perceive my understanding in the mystery of Christ, 5 which in other generations was not made known to mankind, as it has now been revealed to his holy apostles and prophets in the Spirit: 6 the Gentiles are joint heirs and members of the same body, and partakers of his promise in Christ Jesus through the Gospel, 7 of which I was made a servant according to the gift of that grace of God which was given to me according to the working of his power.

 8 To me, the very least of all saints, was this grace given, to preach to the Gentiles the unsearchable riches of Christ, 9 and to make all men see what is the administration of the mystery which for ages has been hidden in God, who created all things through Jesus Christ, 10 to the intent that now through the assembly the manifold wisdom of God might be made known to the principalities and the powers in the heavenly places, 11 according to the eternal purpose which he accomplished in Christ Jesus our Lord.
 12 In him we have boldness and access in confidence through our faith in him.
 13 Therefore I ask that you may not lose heart at my troubles for you, which are your glory.